Mohammad Kazem Shariatmadari

-Sayyid Mohammad Kazem Shariatmadari (محمد کاظم شریعتمداری), also spelled Shariat-Madari (5 January 1906 – 3 April 1986), was an Iranian Grand Ayatollah.
+Mohammad Kazem Shariatmadari (محمد کاظم شریعتمداری), also spelled Shariat-Madari (5 January 1906 – 3 April 1986), was an Iranian Grand Ayatollah.
 He favoured the traditional Shiite practice of keeping clerics away from governmental positions and was a critic of Supreme Leader Ruhollah Khomeini, denouncing the taking hostage of diplomats at the US embassy in Tehran.

-Biography

 Early life and education

-Born in Tabriz in 1906, Shariatmadari was among the most senior leading Twelver Shia clerics in Iran and Iraq and was known for his forward looking and liberal views.
+Born in Tabriz in 1906 in an Azerbaijani family, Shariatmadari was among the most senior leading Twelver Shia clerics in Iran and Iraq and was known for his forward looking and liberal views.
 After the death of Supreme and Grand Ayatollah Borujerdi (Marja' Mutlaq) in 1961 he became one of the leading marjas, with followers in Iran, Pakistan, India, Lebanon, Kuwait and the southern Persian Gulf states.

 In 1963, he prevented the Shah from executing Ayatollah Khomeini by recognizing him as a Grand Ayatollah, since according to the Iranian constitution a Marja' could not be executed.
 Khomeini was exiled instead.
 As the leading Mujtahid he was the head of Qom's seminary until Khomeini's arrival.
 He was in favour of the traditional Shiite view of keeping clerics away from governmental positions and a vehement critic of Khomeini.
 He headed the Centre for Islamic Study and Publications and was the administrator of the Dar al-Tabligh and the Fatima Madrasa in Qom.

 Following the demonstrations by religious dissidents in Qom in January 1978, the Shah's security forces opened fire and six people were killed.
 Shariatmadari condemned the killings and called for the return of Ayatollah Khomeini.
 He congratulated Khomeini's return, sending him a letter on 4 February 1979.